micro-community/how-to-join/README.md

 # How To Join

-very easy to join community and become a member from a visitor.
+very easy to join micro open community and become a member from a visitor.

+eventually, we wish having honor to invite you join in our core team.

 ## very easy to join ,this is an open community